ruionwriting/ubuntu-dev-ops-toolkit/docs/using-ansible.md

 # Using Ansible

 > **Note**
 > This is work in progress as I learn Ansible or I get stuck at something.
-I'm not an Ansible expert neither I use it that offten to claim that I know Ansible.
+I'm not an Ansible expert neither I use it that often to claim that I know Ansible.

 ## Debug